⚠️ SEP 22, 2023 – MAUI WILDFIRE UPDATES

 Those uncomfortable driving in Hawaii will probably want to choose Maui for their Hawaiian holiday.
 There are more tour operators who provide shuttle services on Maui and more areas to stay with great beaches and services all within walking distance.

-Luckily, rental cars are surprisingly affordable beginning at just $35/day during off-peak seasons, and rarely landing over $65/day even when busy.
+Luckily, rental cars are surprisingly affordable, beginning at just $30/ day during off-peak seasons and rarely landing over $65/ day, even in peak season.

 Maui and Big Island are both surprisingly great destinations for nature and adventure lovers.
 Each is home to a surprisingly diverse range of photogenic ecosystems, and each has unique activities that will create lifetime memories.